 Programs are offered either on- or off-site, but must be indoors in a generally insect-proof building due to the risk of West Nile Virus.
 Program length can be adjusted from 30 to 90 minutes depending on the program and audience, but 45-60 minutes is the usual length.
 Maximum group size at the Owl Center is 50.

 All programs include a visit from one or more of our ambassador owls.

 Preschool to 2nd grade, libraries

 Learn first-hand about owl adaptations by picking out the pieces and parts that belong to an owl and putting them into a "magic" box.
-If correct, Alice comes out from under the magic box for a visit.
+If correct, a live owl comes out from under the magic box for a visit.

 Owls and Us Game Show

 Get involved with this hands-on game show focusing on human-owl interactions and the basic questions everyone has about owls.
 Our most popular program for children.

 Injured Owl Rescue